urbanopt/urbanopt.github.io/usage/run_project.md

     ```
     Note that there is a *runner.conf* file automatically created in the project folder.
 This file is used to configure the number of features to process in parallel as well as a few other parameters.
 Make edits to this file prior to running the above command.

+    Once the simulations completes, the results can be found in the ```run/<SCENARIO_NAME>/<FEATURE_NAME>/default_feature_reports``` directory.
+The JSON file contains high-level results of the simulation, and the CSV file contains timeseries results.
+All timeseries results are in SI units, except for gas timeseries which are in kBtu.

 1. Aggregate simulated features into a [Scenario](../overview/definitions.md) report by using:

     ```terminal
     uo -a -f <FEATUREFILE> -s <SCENARIOFILE>
     ```

+    The aggregated scenario results can then be found in the ```run/<SCENARIO_NAME>``` directory.
+The default_scenario_report JSON file contains high-level aggregated results and the CSV file contains aggregated timeseries results.

 1. Delete an outdated [Scenario](../overview/definitions.md) run by using: